Skip to content

 Utilities

-There are photovoltaic solar panels to three of the four cottages, however, the panels which are attached to the cottages are not currently connected to the grid.
+There are photovoltaic solar panels to one of the cottages, however, the panels are not currently connected to the grid.

 Barforth Hall holiday cottages are powered electric heating